dougalrm/aider-patterns-wow/data/docs/people_and_collaboration.md

 In a recent [McKinsey Global Survey](https://www.mckinsey.com/business-functions/organization/our-insights/beyond-hiring-how-companies-are-reskilling-to-address-talent-gaps), 87% of leaders acknowledged skill gaps in their workforces — yet less than half of respondents had a clear plan for confronting this challenge.

-At Schroders, we wish to promote the idea of T-shaped colleagues.
+Promoting the idea of T-shaped colleagues.
 While generalists know a little about a lot of subjects and I-shaped employees are experts in a single area, a T-shaped person is a subject-matter expert in at least one area and knowledgeable or skilled in several others.

 ![T-Shaped Skills](People%20and%20Collaboration_media/media/image4.png)